myrobotzone/owi-arm-dotnet/README.md

 ```

 ### Nuget Package(s)
-The library is available as a [nuget package](https://www.nuget.org/packages/owi-arm-dotnet/).
+The library is available on nuget - [owi-arm-dotnet](https://www.nuget.org/packages/owi-arm-dotnet/).

 For a Windows desktop usb implementation, refer to the sister package - [owi-arm-dotnet-usb](https://www.nuget.org/packages/owi-arm-dotnet-usb/).